-Criteria for admission to the Biomedical Science Program include a minimum GPA of 3.0, and appropriate high school courses in math, biology, chemistry, and physics.
+Criteria for admission to the Biomedical Science Program include a minimum GPA of 3.0 and appropriate high school courses in math, biology, chemistry, and physics.

-Persons interested in additional information about the Biomedical Science Program should contact the Chair of the Department of Natural Sciences, Dr. Tasha Drake, tdrake@stillman.edu.
+Anyone interested receiving additional information about the Biomedical Science Program should contact the Chair of the Department of Natural Sciences, Dr. Tasha Drake at tdrake@stillman.edu.